 The mural in Basel was renovated for the last time in 1703, after which it began to deteriorate.
 The contemporary travelogues tell us, how the dance of death in Basel still fascinated the guests of the city, even though dances of death had gone out of fashion, and even if the merits of the mural as a piece of art were wanting.

-In 1760 a traveling painter arrived, by name Joseph Visconti, who offered the city council to paint the dance of death anew à fresco.
-Visconti told that he knew the secret behind protecting murals against damp, and therefore his new painting would resist moisture damage for as long as the wall stood, and for the next 200 years it would look like new.
+In 1760 a travelling painter arrived, by name Joseph Visconti, who offered the city council to paint the dance of death anew à fresco.
+Visconti declared that he knew the secret behind protecting murals against damp, and therefore his new painting would resist moisture damage for as long as the wall stood, and for the next 200 years it would look like new.

 The council rejected Mr. Visconti's offer, for which we should be glad.
 Otherwise Büchel wouldn't have been able to produce his copies in watercolor in 1773.

 Visconti travelled on, but unfortunately the problems didn't disappear along with him.
 It wasn't only the damp that was the problem: It was also wind and weather, and in particular the boys on the street who loved to throw stones and lumps of earth through the grate that protected the painting.

 The mural remained one of the city's greatest attractions, but not all guests were duly impressed.
 Here is a report by a Scottish visitor from the 1770'ies:

 The colours having been long exposed to

 the air are now quite faded, which I can